sgmurphy/wordpress-plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 8.0.1: August 21, 2024 =
+- Fix: We resolved an issue in the Onboarding Recommended Addons page.

 = 8.0.0: July 25, 2024 =
 - New: Conversations AI - chat with your website's analytics without any need to read reports
 - New: AI Insights - Get automated insights about your website with the power of AI